sslab-gatech/Rudra-PoC/REPORTING.md

 - Copy `config.toml.template` to `config.toml` and fill it with your own data.
 - Run `sudo ./setup.sh` to install dependencies.
 (TODO: check if it is still necessary)
 - Run `cargo install --path cli`.
 This installs `rudra-poc` binary.
-  - This program is working directory-agnostic.
+  - This program is working directory agnostic.
 It remembers the location of `rudra-poc` project when compiling.
+  - Don't forget to reinstall the program after fetching the remote.

 ## Metadata Format